Personalized Experiences provided by Software Platforms and the Burden to Protect Them

 1 – Recent High-Profile Failures:

 The first primary driver is, collectively, the numerous recent instances where organizations have eroded and broken consumer trust by exposing massive amounts of personal data, despite delivering broad assurances that they have the highest security standards and governance practices in place.
-CSO magazine published a comprehensive list of notable data breaches, those involving Equifax, Yahoo, OPM and Uber.
+CSO magazine published a comprehensive list of notable data breaches, those involving Equifax, Yahoo, OPM, and Uber.
 The Equifax breach is particularly important because of its broad impact on ~148 million U.S. consumers, most of which had no relationship with Equifax.

 2 – Transfer of risk to the U.S. consumer:

 We as consumers are not in control of our data and privacy that sits inside the companies we interact with.
-Anyone we do business with or engage with in a service capacity creates reams of private, sensitive data about its customers.
+Anyone we do business with or engage with, in a service capacity creates reams of private, sensitive data about its customers.
 The responsibility of an organization to protect this data is clear, but impossible for an individual to enforce.

 Important Factors to Consider

-Financial Trading Exposure / Valuation – A full-scale security or data breach has significant negative impact on the market value of a firm as the details of the breach unfold over time (Equifax was -18% over the disclosure period).
+Financial Trading Exposure / Valuation – A full-scale security or data breach has a significant negative impact on the market value of a firm as the details of the breach unfold over time (Equifax was -18% over the disclosure period).

 Dwell Time – According to the 2017 Verizon Data Breach Investigations Report, the Mean Time to Identify (MTTI), or time elapsed before firms know they have a significant problem, was 191 days.
 In addition, the Mean Time to Contain (MTTC) these problems took 66 days.

-This expected financial trading impact coupled with the ~8 month average discovery and control window creates enormous financial opportunity for bad actors and speculators.
+This expected financial trading impact coupled with the ~8 month average discovery and control window creates an enormous financial opportunity for bad actors and speculators.
 They can launch a targeted attack, take a speculative position and orchestrate a breach to profit from these incidents as they are formally disclosed to the market.
 Until we address these points as an industry, the breaches will continue.

 3 – Fragmented Regulations and Guidance:

-Virtually all would agree that industry regulations like FINRA, HIPAA and PCI have been a positive, foundational step in the right direction to encourage the adoption of best practices.
+Virtually all would agree that industry regulations like FINRA, HIPAA, and PCI have been a positive, foundational step in the right direction to encourage the adoption of best practices.
 These regulations are not, however, comprehensive.
 Recent guidelines from the SEC and White House are helpful in driving greater accountability and focus, but my expectation is that additional regulatory changes will surface in the near term to clarify accountability even further.
 GDPR was a monumental step in this direction of greater enterprise accountability for data protection.
 In taking this step, Europe has largely paved the way for the rest of the world follow their lead.

 Recent Cybersecurity Milestones